duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dt_shell.md

 (laptop-setup-ubuntu-shell)=
 **1) Install the Duckietown Shell (`dts`)**

-Install the Duckietown Shell using the following command,
+Install the Duckietown Shell using the following command.
+First install `pipx`

+    sudo apt install pipx

+Then install the `dts` by running

-    pip3 install --no-cache-dir --user --upgrade duckietown-shell
+    pipx install duckietown-shell

+And finally we need to install `setuptools`:

+    pipx inject duckietown-shell setuptools

 **2) Source `dts`**